 - Posters will be comprehensively scored on their content, design, and context.

-- All posters will be featured in a virtual showcase in Spring 2021
+- All posters will be featured in a virtual showcase on the NCSU Graduate School Flickr.

 - The poster should be the student’s original and individual work.